MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ActiveSyncMailboxPolicy.md

 ```

 ### -AllowPOPIMAPEmail
-!!!
-Exchange Server 2010

-The AllowPOPIMAPEmail parameter specifies whether the user can configure a POP3 or IMAP4 e-mail account on the device.
-The default value is $true.

-!!!
-Exchange Server 2013, Exchange Server 2016, Exchange Online

 The AllowPOPIMAPEmail parameter specifies whether the user can configure a POP3 or IMAP4 email account on the device.
 The default value is $true.

 ```yaml
 Type: $true | $false